Dir (command)

-In computing, dir (directory) is a command in various computer operating systems used for computer file and directory listing.
-It is one of the basic commands to help navigate the file system.
-The command is usually implemented as an internal command in the command-line interpreter (shell).
-On some systems, a more graphical representation of the directory structure can be displayed using the tree command.
+dir, short for directory, is a shell command for listing file system contents; files and directories.
+Arguably, the command provides the same essential functionality as the ls command, but typically the two commands are described as notably separate concepts, possibly since ls is implemented from a codebase that shares more history than many dir implementations.

+The command is often implemented as internal in the operating system shell instead of as a separate application as many other commands are.

 Implementations

-The command is available in the command-line interface (CLI) of the operating systems Digital Research CP/M, MP/M, Intel ISIS-II, iRMX 86, Cromemco CDOS, MetaComCo TRIPOS, DOS, IBM/Toshiba 4690 OS, IBM OS/2, Microsoft Windows, Singularity, Datalight ROM-DOS, ReactOS, GNU, AROS and in the DCL command-line interface used on DEC VMS, RT-11 and RSX-11.
+Although syntax, semantics and implementations vary, a dir command is available in the command-line interface (CLI) of the operating systems Digital Research CP/M, MP/M, Intel ISIS-II, iRMX 86, Cromemco CDOS, MetaComCo TRIPOS, DOS, IBM/Toshiba 4690 OS, IBM OS/2, Microsoft Windows, Singularity, Datalight ROM-DOS, ReactOS, GNU, AROS and in the DCL command-line interface used on DEC VMS, RT-11 and RSX-11.
 It is also supplied with OS/8 as a CUSP (Commonly-Used System Program).

 The dir command is supported by Tim Paterson's SCP 86-DOS.
 On MS-DOS, the command is available in versions 1 and later.
 It is also available in the open source MS-DOS emulator DOSBox.
 MS-DOS prompts "Abort, Retry, Fail?" after being commanded to list a directory with no diskette in the drive.

+The File Transfer Protocol (FTP) client program ftp is using dir command for listing remote directory.